Gliebig/LOR-RS485-Network-Debugger/README.md

 Our hope is to eventually write meaningful data to a screen that can be read by a technician in the field.

 Current testing has proven that either board can read the RS485 signal.
-I'm using a Light o Rama High Speed UART for the initial testing at 57.6k The initial results are just 5 cycles of the heartbeat signal with the sequencer off.
+I'm using a Light o Rama High Speed UART for the initial testing at 57.6k and Enhanced mode enabled.
+The initial results are just 5 cycles of the heartbeat signal with the sequencer off.

 |millis| Serial1 | Serial3 |
 |---:|---:|---:|